taogen-docs/resources-of-learning/#cs-foundations.md

 - **Introduction to Algorithms** (3rd, 2009) by Charles E. Leiserson, Clifford Stein, Ronald Rivest, and Thomas H. Cormen (**CLRS**: authors abbreviation)
 - **Algorithms** (2006) by Sanjoy Dasgupta
 - **The Art of Computer Programming** Volumes 1-4 by Donald.E.Knuth (**TAOCP**)
+- Classic Computer Science Problems in Java by David Kopec

 For Interview